Adult social care

 Unmet needs and service gaps

-Until April 2015, councils were free to determine the threshold for eligibility.
 From April 2015, a national eligibility criteria has been established through the Care Act 2014.
-All councils are now obliged to apply the same criteria for eligibility for services.
+All councils are now obliged to apply the following criteria:

 Recommendations for consideration by commissioners

-The predicted growth in people needing ASC support into the future, coupled with the reduction in funds available to local authorities, presents a major challenge.
+The predicted growth in people needing ASC support into the future coupled with the reduction in funds available to local authorities, presents a major challenge.
 Commissioners will therefore need to support people in making positive choices about how they live their lives, in order to remain healthy and able for as long as possible and to find new ways of supporting them when they need some extra help.
 It is expected that more people will be supported to live at home into the future and services will increasingly be focused on helping them to remain independent and to gain or retain life skills and links with their local community.
-Encouraging and support families and the wider community to help provide care and support for those in need, will become increasingly important.

 - Adults Social Care in the Health and Social Care Information Centre

 - POPPI: Projecting Older People Population Information